 Upon receipt of this form, we will send you a warranty registration card.
 This card is to be presented when you are having warranty work done on your unit at an authorized Newmar service center.
 Please note that the date of purchase on the card will show the original date the vehicle was first purchased and is the date applicable warranties originated.

 If you have any questions, please contact a Newmar representative.

 DATE

-COACH#
+COACH #

 CUSTOMER FULL NAME

-CUSTOMER COMPLETE ADDRESS i
+CUSTOMER COMPLETE ADDRESS

-PURCHASE D FROM
+PURCHASED FROM

 ADDRESS

-····

 NEWMAR CORPORATION ATTN: SERVICE DEPARTMENT

 P.O.
 BOX 30